aarroyoc/teruel/README.md

 * `lower` - Convert uppercase letters to lowercase
 * `upper` - Convert lowercase letters to uppercase
-* `charcount` - Counts the number of chars a string has
+* `length` - Counts the number of chars a string has or the number of items in a list
 * `wordcount` - Counts the number of words a string has
 * `capitalize` - Converts the first letter to uppercase, the rest to lowercase
 * `trim` - Removes the whitespaces at the start and at the end